 An emission inspection must be completed prior to submitting a vehicle renewal to receive a registration decal.
-Visit www.cleanairforce.com for additional emission test information.
+Visit www.cleanairforce.com for details including information on repairs and retesting.

 - Where to Go: Newer vehicles can be inspected at any emission inspection station.
 Look for an inspection station sign that reads "1996 or Newer Vehicles Welcome" or "All Vehicles Welcome."
 Vehicle models 1995 or older can only be inspected at stations marked "All Vehicles Welcome."
 For a list of certified testing locations, click here.